The Zip Dob, a Folding Telescope

 However, for large thin mirrors to be made at f/3, something has to be done about the shrinking center thickness.
 A 40 inch diameter mirror at f/3 has a sagitta or central depth approaching an inch.
 That leaves precious little thickness at the center of the mirror.
 I determined to try a meniscus mirror, where the entire blank is curved to the appropriate shape by softening in a kiln, resulting in a mirror of constant thickness.

-Meniscus mirrors are lightweight because the curved glass is relatively thin.
-Consequently the glass cools quickly.
-As long as a light breeze is blowing, I don’t need a fan while observing.
-Taking the scope outside requires about a 15 minute cool down period with the fan running, after which the star images are very stable.
-Since I use a fan, I can substitute inexpensive plate glass.
-Plate glass further cools 25% faster than Pyrex.
-So the plate glass reaches equilibrium a few minutes quicker than Pyrex.
+The thin plate glass cools quickly in minutes.
+I don't need a fan while observing.
+Taking the scope outside requires about a 15 minute cool down period, after which the star images are very stable.
+Since the glass is thin and I have a fan for backup, I can substitute inexpensive plate glass.
 Plate glass runs 20x cheaper than Pyrex.
 The downside is that when making your own mirrors, plate glass is a a pain during figuring because care must be taken to ensure that the glass is in equilibrium with its ambient surroundings.
-It's necessary to take active steps to equilibriate the mirror.
+It's necessary to take active steps to equilibrate the mirror.
 I use fans blowing air in an insulated room on the mirror during the indoor star test.
-Thanks to active mirror cooling, I can do a half dozen figuring sessions each evening.
+Thanks to active mirror cooling and an insulated shop, I can do a half dozen figuring sessions each evening.

 In a sense, computer controlled kilns promise to be an enabling technology, allowing thin mirrors to be slumped to very large diameters, no longer being limited to sheet Pyrex’s width of 40 inches or so.
 Instead of grinding a curve into the mirror’s face, the mirror is placed upside over a convex mold and heated until the glass softens and folds down over the mold.
 The kiln is then directed by computer control through the annealing cycle, cooling the glass over a period of several days.
 The cost of a kiln plus plate glass is competitive with a Pyrex sheet glass blank, with the bonus that the kiln can be used again.